syncfusion-content/uwp-docs/uwp/Picker/datepicker.md

 ---
 layout: post
 title: Date Picker in UWP Picker control | Syncfusion
-description: Learn here all about Date Picker support in Syncfusion UWP Picker (SfPicker) control and more.
+description: Learn how to create a custom date picker using the Syncfusion UWP Picker (SfPicker) control.
-platform: Xamarin
+platform: uwp
-control: Picker
+control: SfPicker
 documentation: ug
 ---

-# Date Picker in UWP Picker (SfPicker)
+# Date Picker in UWP Picker

 We have demonstrated in the following steps to create custom Date Picker using Picker control.